vishnevskiy/ElixirSublime/README.md

 1. Install [Sublime Package Control](https://sublime.wbond.net/installation#st3) if you haven't already.
 2. Brand up the commands with `CTRL+Shift+P` or `CMD+Shift+P` and type `Package Control: Install Package` then `ElixirSublime`.
-3. Repeat the previous step for `SublimeLinter3` if you don't already have it.
+3. Repeat the previous step for `SublimeLinter` if you don't already have it.

 *This package does not offer syntax highlighting.
 Use the offical [Elixir TextMate bundle](https://github.com/elixir-lang/elixir-tmbundle).*